aspose-barcode/Aspose.BarCode-Documentation/sharepoint/getting-started/introduction-to-aspose-barcode-for-sharepoint/_index.md

 There are no additional system requirements.

-This documentation describes the [features](/barcode/sharepoint/features/), [installation](/barcode/sharepoint/install-aspose-barcode-for-sharepoint/), [evaluation version limitations](/barcode/sharepoint/evaluation-version-limitations/), [licensing](/barcode/sharepoint/applying-a-license/), common use cases and settings of Aspose.BarCode for SharePoint.
+This documentation describes the [features](/barcode/sharepoint/features/), [installation](/barcode/sharepoint/install-aspose-barcode-for-sharepoint/), [licensing](/barcode/sharepoint/licensing/), common use cases, and settings of Aspose.BarCode for SharePoint.

-{{% /alert %}}